America’s Air Show 2025 B-Roll Day 1: U.S. Navy Blue Angels

-The U.S. Navy Blue Angels preform aerial maneuvers during the 2025 Marine Corps Air Station Miramar Air Show in San Diego, Sept.
-25, 2025.
+The U.S. Navy Blue Angels perform aerial maneuvers during the 2025 Marine Corps Air Station Miramar Air Show in San Diego, Sept.
+26, 2025.
 The Blue Angels, formed in 1946, perform precision flight demonstrations in more than 70 shows at 34 locations throughout the United States each year.
-America's Air Show 2025 is a unique and incredible opportunity to witness Marine and joint aviation capabilities, civilian performers and the world-famous Blue Angels; to celebrate the 250th birthday of the Marine Corps alongside Marines and to see first-hand the innovative spirit of the Marine Corps through emerging technologies and forward-thinking.
-(U.S. Marine Corps video by Sgt.
-Oneg Plisner)
+America’s Air Show 2025 is a unique and incredible opportunity to witness Marine and joint aviation capabilities, civilian performers and the world-famous Blue Angels; to celebrate the 250th birthday of the Marine Corps alongside Marines and to see first-hand the innovative spirit of the Marine Corps through emerging technologies and forward-thinking.
+(U.S. Marine Corps video by Cpl.
+Madisyn Paschal)

 |Date Taken: